This article describes the Rapid Rollback process for disaster recovery.

 Performing a Rapid Rollback from any previous snapshot taken when CompactOS was enabled on the production machine may produce unreliable results.
 To ensure a successful restore, CompactOS must be disabled on both the production machine and in the snapshot.

-See Rapid Rollback: How do I disable CompactOS on my target hardware? for more information information about checking for and disabling the feature before beginning the restore process.
+See Disabling CompactOS on Target Hardware for more information information about checking for and disabling the feature before beginning the restore process.

 2. Proceed to the Booting a Target Machine with Datto Utilities article to continue.